Lyons Hill: Grand Canal

-Thirteenth Lock
+Thirteenth lock

 Canal records show that "Lyons or Clonaughles lock" was reduced in size in 1783, but the canal through the thirteenth lock serves as a reminder of Omer's original plan, 20 ft wide, compared with the 14 ft width adopted by Trail.
 Ardclough bridge was named in original plans for the Bruton family of Clonaghlis but constructed with a nameplate bearing the name of the Henry family of Straffan.

 From 1777 a local river, the Morrel was proposed as a water feeder for the canal, construction resumed and the first passenger boats were towed to Sallins in February 1779.

-Lock Yard
+Lock yard

 Local landowner Lord Cloncurry (1773–1853) was a canal enthusiast, constructing the Lyons mill and lockyard village complex in the 1820s and serving as chairman of the Grand Canal Company five times during his lifetime.
 The canal was an important, if slow, passenger thoroughfare feeding passengers to John Barry's hotel at Lyons.

 When in 1834 Flyboats increased the average speed for passenger boats from 3 mi/h to 9 mi/h Ireland's first railway was already under construction.
 The canal peaked at 120,615 passengers in 1846, the year construction started on the Dublin-Cork railway line.
 When a Dublin-Galway railway line was opened in 1850 the closure of the rarely profitable passenger service followed in 1852.

 Cargo traffic continued to use the canal for another 108 years, peaking at 379.045 tons in 1865 when an average of 90 barges a day passed through Ardclough.
 The canal was motorised 1911–24 and closed to cargo in 1960, but is still a popular thoroughfare for leisure boats.
 The tracks of the ropes of the horse-drawn barges can still be traced at Ardclough canal bridge.

-Economic life
+Economy

 With the accidental burning of the mill in 1903 and the decline of the estate after the Cloncurry title became extinct, the area went into decline.
 Lyons estate was sold to UCD as an agricultural campus in 1962.
 In 1990 it was purchased by Michael Smurfit and in 1996 resold.